chef/chef-web-docs/content/attributes.md

 -   Recipes (in cookbooks)
 -   Environments
 -   Roles
+-   Policyfiles

 Notes:

--   Many attributes are maintained in the chef-repo for environments, roles, and cookbooks (attribute files and recipes)
+-   Many attributes are maintained in the chef-repo for Policyfiles, environments, roles, and cookbooks (attribute files and recipes)
 -   Many attributes are collected by Ohai on each individual node at the start of every Chef Infra Client run
 -   The attributes that are maintained in the chef-repo are uploaded to